SumiSastri/dev-blogs/docs/computer-code/part1-code-modules.md

 ---
 layout: default
-title: What is a code module?
+title: What is the difference between a computer code and a code module?
 parent: What is computer code
 nav_order: 6
+last_updated: Feb 2024
 ---

-# What is a code module?
+# What is the difference between a computer code and a code module?

 Computer code is a series of instructions written in a computer programming language that tells the computer what to do.
 How to execute these instructions written by code writers, computer programmers, software engineers and developers.